Our personal information should remain personal. However, billions of phishing emails are sent every day, alarming phishing statistics reveal.

 13. Phishing was the main cause of breaches in the UK in 2019, phishing facts confirm.

 45% of reports of data breaches to the United Kingdom Information Commissioner’s Office (ICO) involved cyber phishing.
-After this, unauthorized access was the second most prevalent, followed by hardware, software, ransomware, and malware misconfigurations.
+Unauthorized access was the second most prevalent, followed by hardware, software, ransomware, and malware misconfigurations.
 Forceful attacks on passwords also contribute to breaches in the UK.

 14. Statistics on phishing attacks in 2019 show that 90% of cyber breaches in the UK were due to human error.